appendcol

 override | Optional | Specifies whether the results of the main search should be overwritten when column names conflict.
 Default is false. |

-Example 1: Append a count aggregation to existing search results
+Example 1: Appending a different aggregation alongside existing results

 The query returns the following results: